 - Arrival: Reaches Milwaukee in about 1.5 hours from Chicago.

-- Fares: Generally between $25 and $35 for a one-way ticket.
+- Fares: Typically range from $25 to $35 for a one-way ticket.

 - Empire Builder: A long-distance train traverses beautiful landscapes from the Pacific Northwest to Chicago, stopping in Milwaukee.